Spilt Milk (Jellyfish album): Production

-The songs were written in Los Angeles between October 1991 and March 1992.
+The songs were written in Cotati, CA between October 1991 and March 1992.
 Manning would go over to Sturmer's home to work on the album for eight hours a day, six days a week.
 Production lasted from April to September 1992; recording sessions used massed choirs, strings, brass, flutes, wind chimes, harpsichords and other instruments.
 The album was produced by the same producers as their debut, Albhy Galuten (of Bee Gees fame) and Jack Joseph Puig alongside Manning and Sturmer themselves.
 Also featured on the album were guitarists Tom "T-Bone" Wolk, Lyle Workman, and Jon Brion (who soon formed the Grays with Falkner).
 Friend Andy Zax wrote of an anecdote in which he met Manning for a late-night meal at a delicatessen, only for Manning to excuse himself "back to the studio because everyone was still there working.
 It was 3AM."
 Sturmer remembered: "Once I literally passed out doing a vocal and woke up in the next room.
 Making this record was like that Army commercial: 'The toughest job you'll ever love.'"